-In Nursery Children begin to explore and experiment with mark making and the children will begin to give meaning to the marks they make.
+In Nursery Children begin to explore and experiment with mark making.
+These can be large and random, but children begin to give meaning to them.

 As their motor skills develop in pre-school, their mark making begins to resemble letter-like shapes and numerals.
 Children begin to express their ideas in verbal sentences, that are then scribed by an adult.
 Through role-play and modelling, children gain more confidence with the writing process and demonstrate more understanding of the alphabet.
 They may have some strategies for writing independently such as drawing, mark making, copying, or inventing their own code.